drsn0w/sysadmin-scripts/README.md

                         override name of mkinitcpio preset --grub-cfg GRUB_CFG_PATH
+                        override GRUB configuration file path --dangerous-allow-root
+                        does not disable script if running as root.
+NOT RECOMMENDED!
-                        override GRUB configuration file path --version             show program's version number and exit
+  --version             show program's version number and exit
 ```